 The distinct flavor and health benefits of vanilla essence can be attributed to the presence of about 200 compounds which possess antioxidant properties.
 The high level of antioxidants reduces free radicals in your body.
 These free radicals are the waste products resulting from normal as well as harmful metabolic processes.
 They can cause various diseases including cancer.
-Vanilla possesses both antioxidant and cancer-fighting properties (14).
+Vanilla possesses both antioxidant and anti-cancer properties (5).

-Vanilla extract added to a glass of warm water with a teaspoon of sugar can help reduce fever (15) and fight infections in children.
-Besides, the taste may also appeal to children.
+As per anecdotal evidence, vanilla extract added to a glass of warm water with a teaspoon of sugar may help reduce fever and fight infections in children.

 The nutritional value of vanilla is what makes it beneficial for your skin, hair and health in so many ways.
 Vanilla extract is the storehouse of essential oils, vitamins and minerals as well as simple and complex sugars.
-The in-depth nutritional profile of this aromatic spice can be understood from the table and explanation given below.
+The in-depth details of nutrition provided by this aromatic spice can be understood from the table and explanation given below.

 (Source: USDA National Nutrient data base)